 Workforce Development and Professional Education

 Through its workforce development programs, VTO partners with non-profit organizations that offer training on a variety of alternative vehicle technologies.
 This training will build a strong workforce that can develop, build, repair, and respond to these vehicles.
+The Clean Cities University Workforce Development Program connects coalitions across the country with students interested in changing the future of onroad transportation.

 In addition to formal instruction, DOE and its partners host several events and conferences each year to gather automotive experts and foster information sharing and innovations such as the Directions in Engine-Efficiency and Emissions Research Conference (DEER) and the Vehicle Technologies Office Annual Merit Review and Peer Evaluation meetings.
 Also, the Green Racing partnership between DOE, EPA, and SAE provides outreach to the public on alternative fuels and advanced vehicles being used in automobile racing.